Exemptions from property income tax

 Producer exemption

-Profit from the sale of a self-constructed building is also tax-exempt.
+Profit from the sale of a self-constructed building in private property is also tax-exempt.
 In this case, however, the associated land is liable for tax (see in this regard the example under "Old buildings"), unless the primary residence exemption is also applicable (see note below).
 A self-constructed building is one where the taxpayer builds the building from scratch (that is to say "house construction" and not completion or renovation, even if comprehensive) and assumes the (financial) risk associated with construction.
 A building is also self-constructed if it was built by an appointed contractor but the owner had to assume the risk of any cost overruns.
 The seller him/herself must have constructed the building; self-constructed buildings built by the legal predecessor are thus not covered by the producer exemption.

 An exception to the producer exemption applies if the building has served to generate income within the last ten years: if the building has been only partially used to generate income (partial rental of the house or commonhold property), only the non-rented part may be exempt from taxation, with the rented part not being eligible for the exemption.